 Hi!
 I’m a cosmologist.

 I grew up in Buenos Aires, Argentina, where I got my bachelor’s degree in Physics.
 After leaving Argentina, I completed my PhD in Astrophysics at Princeton University.
 I then moved on to University of Oxford as a Beecroft Research Fellow.
-I currently hold a Royal Astronomical Society Research fellowship at Oxford and I am a JRF at Wolfson college.
+I held a Royal Astronomical Society Research fellowship at Oxford, where I was also a JRF at Wolfson college.
 I am now based at the Institute for Theoretical Physics of Utrecht University.

 I study the nature of dark energy from observational measurements of the shapes of galaxies.
 A phenomenon known as gravitational lensing distorts galaxy shapes and allows us, through its measurement, to study the composition and evolution of the Universe.

 Gravitational tides can also leave a mark on galaxy shapes, and I have been studying them from multiple perspectives: analytical, numerical and observational to figure out why, how and which galaxies align across the structure of the Universe and how this interplays with the lensing effect.

 In my free time, I like to read, travel and dance tango.